TwisterMc/pdfjs-viewer-shortcode/readme.md

 ## Changelog

+### v1.4.4

+ * Brings back the ability to hide print and download.
+ * Adds version numbers to URLs to hopefully break caches and prevent weirdness.

 ### v1.4.3

 * Fixes an issue where PDFs wouldn't load on production sites due to a `setLanguage` error.